Yale-EEB723/finalproject/code.md

 ```
 ### Prep sequences for Agalma
 #### Simplify sequence names
 Download genome protein sequences from Ensembl.
 Agalma cuts off sequence names after the first space.
-Also, for certain genomes, the gene name, peptide name, and transcript do not follow a simple pattern and are not easily derived from each other.
+Also, for certain genomes, the gene ID, peptide ID, and transcript ID do not follow a simple pattern and are not easily derived from each other, so retain all IDs to facilitate downstream processing.
 Simplify sequence names to this format:
 `>p:protID:s:scaffoldID:g:geneID:t:transID`

 To simpify, use Regex "Find":